huggingface/dataset-viewer/README.md

         "split": "test",
         "row_idx": 2,
         "row": {
-          "premise": "When you've got no snow, it's really hard to learn a snow sport so we looked at all the different ways I could mimic being on snow without actually being on snow.", "hypothesis": "When you've got snow, it's really hard to learn a snow sport so we looked at all the different ways I could mimic being on snow without actually being on snow.", "label": -1,
+          "premise": "When you've got no snow, it's really hard to learn a snow sport so we lo", "hypothesis": "When you've got snow, it's really hard to learn a snow sport so we looke", "label": -1,
           "idx": 2
-        }
+        },
+        "truncated_cells": ["premise", "hypothesis"]
       }
     ]
   }